open-telemetry/opentelemetry.io/content/en/blog/2024/prom-and-otel/index.md

 text-based exposition format](https://prometheus.io/docs/instrumenting/exposition_formats/#exposition-formats).

-Prometheus _data_ is stored as a dimensional time-series, meaning that the data has attributes (i.e. labels/dimensions) and a timestamp.
+Prometheus _data_ is stored as a dimensional time-series, meaning that the data has attributes (for example, labels or dimensions) and a timestamp.

 The Prometheus _tool_ collects Prometheus metrics data from targets defined in a configuration file.
 A target is an endpoint that supplies metrics for the